 Tablets are portable PCs, similar to laptops, except that they utilize a touchscreen instead and lack some other input/output capabilities that laptops have.
 While tablets will often have better battery life and portability, laptops will beat them hands down on performance and task abilities.

 Laptops are much better suited to schoolwork than tablets, with their attached keyboards and greater storage and RAM.
-Kids laptops have also become much more affordable these days and will be the most efficient spend when considering productivity work, schoolwork and gaming.
+Kids laptops have also become much more affordable these days and will be the most efficient spend when considering productivity work, schoolwork and gaming with Fierce PC.

 Parental controls can be a very important feature for those shopping for a device for their children.
 These controls allow you to limit your child’s access to forbidden sites.
 It’s important to periodically check the passwords on these settings to make sure that your child hasn’t disabled them.